cchaplin/SpringBoot-CDES2/README.md

-# Online Travel Management System (CDE S2 Certification)
+# Online Travel Management System

 **OTMS** is a cloud native web application developed using Spring Boot and Micro Services Architecture.
 A leading travel company maintains the online application “Online Travel Management System”.
 This system manages the below functionalities:-